-In accordance with MacEwan Open Books’ Memorandum of Understanding, MacEwan University members are required to have two subject matter experts provide a peer-review of new works created and hosted on MacEwan University Library’s Pressbooks platform.
-At least one of these two reviewers must be external to the MacEwan University.
-(Exceptions may apply concerning minor adaptations of existing works.)
+Project leads should have two subject matter experts provide a peer review of new works created and hosted on MacEwan University Library’s Pressbooks platform.
+(Exceptions apply for minor adaptations of existing works.)

-We recommend having works peer-reviewed prior to any copy-editing of the work.
+We recommend having works peer reviewed and revised prior to any copy editing of the work.

-While following a more traditional blind peer-review process is an option, authors are encouraged to use an open peer-review process whereby the author and reviewers can directly discuss changes and adjustments to benefit student learning, and the reviewers can receive recognition for their contributions in the book metadata (instructions below).
+Authors are encouraged to use an open peer review process whereby the author and reviewers can directly discuss changes and adjustments to benefit student learning, and the reviewers can receive recognition for their contributions in the book information metadata (instructions below).

 The Peer Review Process